threnjen/austin_housing_prices/README.md

 * NLP with TF-IDF
 * Model Selection and Tuning
 * Neural Network Architecture with Keras and Tensorflow
-* NLP Transfer Learning with Standford GloVe
+* NLP Transfer Learning with Stanford GloVe
 * Image Transfer Learning with Google InceptionV3
 * Model Ensembling